EASS-HIT-PART-A-2022-CLASS-II/Blog_App/README.md

 # Blog_App
 This is a FastApi implementation for a blog system.
-This project include authentication using JSON Web Tokens (JWTs),SQLAlchemy database.
+This project include authentication using JSON Web Tokens (JWTs) and using SQLAlchemy database.

+## Functionalities

+ - Create user
+ - Hash user password (using the bcrypt algorithm)
+ - Show single user

 ## How to install
 ```
 git clone https://github.com/EASS-HIT-PART-A-2022-CLASS-II/Blog_App.git